Cielquan/python_test-cielquan/docs/source/contribution/issues.rst

 or links to a Github project please include them or make a `Gist <https://gist.github.com/>`__ and include its link.

-..
-CHANGE ME: include if programm has CLI

-..
-If the problem is an error which unexpectedly occurs, please run the same command again
-.. with the ``--debug`` option to get a more information and add this information also.

 You can also provide more context by asking yourself these questions:

 - Did the problem just start happening recently after an update or something?